EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 ## Purpose

-This is a 'work in progress' adaptation of Ryzee119's excellent ]four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers on an original Xbox console.
+This is a 'work in progress' adaptation of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers on an original Xbox console.

 The objectives of this project are:
 * The simplest possible harware build, using only off-the-shelf parts (ideally an Arduino Leonardo/Pro Micro paired with a generic USB Host Shield).
-* Little or no soldering (depending on which shield is used, none may be needed).
+* Initially, simple (through-hole/jumper pad only) soldering.
+It later became clear a no solder version is possible if using the right brand of USB Host Shield.
 * Reduced, simpler code to make playing around with it as straightforward as possible.
 * Reduced functionality, reflecting the simpler code - it will be wired-only and not offer Steel Batallion support.
 * Eventually (I hope) allow for use of a wider range of controllers.
 * To provide full, foolproof instructions to enable anyone who's broadly comfortable with an Arduino to put together an adapter and anyone who is broadly comfortable with the command line and IDEs to edit and build the code.
 So this document is a key part of the project.

 This started when I dusted off my old Xbox and wanted to make something to use newer (and I'll just say it - better) controllers with it.
 There's plenty of previous work on this and as I develop this document I'll link to more and more of it, but even with some experience of AVR and PIC programming it was a bit of a slog working out how to do this.
-The two biggest barriers were the complexity of some of the projects out there and/or getting them to build using reliable free or open-source tools.
+The two biggest barriers were the complexity of some of the projects out there and/or getting them to build using reliable, free/open-source tools.

-A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible (for me) to clone, edit, extend and build without too much fighting with build tools/IDEs etc. That being said, the ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but kept causing my mouse pointer to stall every 60 seconds (I really coulndn't) because it apparently [fears USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives (2min 15s)](https://www.youtube.com/watch?v=PjxPaCnIVdM).
+A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible (for me) to clone, edit, extend and build without too much fighting with build tools/IDEs etc. That being said, the ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but kept causing my mouse pointer to stall every 60 seconds (I really coulndn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
 This project uses VS Code.

+## Current State

+Release 1.0 is basically a pared back version of ogx360.
+The differences are

-## Alternatives / Comparisons
+## Alternatives & other things to look at

-* [Ryzee119's ogx360 project](https://github.com/Ryzee119/ogx360/), as above.
-This uses up to four Arduino Pro Micros to provide up to four emulated original Xbox controllers, connected via a custom PCB to a MAX3421 USB Host Controller IC (the same IC used in Arduino USB Host Shields).
-A big motivation for this project is that the MAX3421 is not (to the very best of my knowledge) available in a through-hole package making it tough work for a hobby project.
+* [Ryzee119's ogx360 project](https://github.com/Ryzee119/ogx360/), on which this is based.
+    * Uses up to four Arduino Pro Micros to provide up to four emulated original Xbox controllers, connected via a custom PCB to a MAX3421 USB Host Controller IC (the same IC used in Arduino USB Host Shields).
+    * Unfortunately, the MAX3421 is not (to the very best of my knowledge) available in a through-hole package making it tough work for a hobby project.
 Some people laugh in the face of surface mount soldering; I am not amongst them.
 * [Another Ryzee199 project](https://github.com/Ryzee119/ogx360_t4) pretty much meets the aims of this one (simple, no soldering, other controller support) but relies on the [Teensy 4.1](https://www.pjrc.com/store/teensy41.html).
 This works with the Arduino IDE, PlatformIO etc but is a more expensive option, reflecting the fact the board has an integral USB host, SD card, ethernet support etc and a 32bit processor.
 But very straightforward.
-* [The XBOXPadMicro project](https://github.com/bootsector/XBOXPadMicro) allows for a customised controller to be built to work with a classic Xbox Console, using an Arduino's digital input pins but doesn't include any USB host functionality (so you can't plug another controller into it).
-It's written in C and needs some work to adapt it for use with the broader Arduino ecosystem (which provides the easiest way to code USB host support via a shield/MAX3421).
+* [The XBOXPadMicro project](https://github.com/bootsector/XBOXPadMicro) allows for a customised controller to be built to work with a classic Xbox Console, using an Arduino's digital input pins.
+    * Doesn't include any USB host functionality, so you can't plug another controller into it.
+It has everything you need to build/adapt a custom controller, however.
+I intend to use this to get a [TAC-2](https://en.wikipedia.org/wiki/TAC-2) working with PC/Xbox.
+    * It's written in C and would need some work to adapt it for use with the broader Arduino ecosystem, allowing it to be adapted for use with USB controllers.
 * [The Arduino XInput library](https://github.com/dmadison/ArduinoXInput) has everything needed to build a project to make an Arduino appear as an Xinput controller (the protocol used by the Xbox, successor consoles and Windows) except the vendor-specific HID challenge/response code needed to work with an actual Xbox console.
 So it will work with Windows/Linux/Mac but not the console itself.
 * This project and both of Ryzee119's use the [Arduino USB Host Shield Library](https://github.com/felis/USB_Host_Shield_2.0) to handle communication between the device and the Xbox One/360 controller.
-The speed with which you can pick up an Arduino, a shield and have a PS4 (or other) controller talking to Linux/Windows/Mac via serial is very impressive.
-It's well supported and very comprehensive.
+The speed with which you can pick up an Arduino, a shield and have a PS4/Xbox One/360/etc controller talking to Linux/Windows/Mac via serial is really impressive.
+It's well supported and has support for a wide range of USB controllers, including great example sketches.

 ## Quickest and easiest way to get an Xbox One/360 pad working with an original Xbox right now!